aloctavodia/BAP/errata.md

 - first paragraph: "Well that's the subject of Chapter [6] (5), Model Comparison"

+page 121:

+Here, $\beta$ is a  vector of coefficients of length $m$, that is, the number of [in]dependent variables.

 page 128:

 - first paragraph: "Using a fo(rest plot)"

+page 133:

+- Figure 3.26 have been updated

+page 135:

+- In all of the examples we have seen so far, the [in]dependent variables contribute additively to the predicted variable.

+page 136:

+- For those cases, we may want to consider the variance as a (linear) function of the [in]dependent variable.

 Page 141: